chfrank-cgn/Rancher/aks-cluster/opensearch/README.md

 - `41-config.yaml` has the configuration
 - `42-deployment.yaml` has the actual deployment

-## Jaeger
+## Jaeger v2

-To visualize traces, we'll install the Jaeger Query UI (work in progress):
+To visualize traces, we'll install Jaeger:

 - `50-roles.yaml` has the service account and role bindings
+- `51-config.yaml` has the configuration
 - `52-deployment.yaml` has the actual deployment

 ## OpenTelemetry Contributed Collector - Events